%%{init: { 'logLevel': 'debug', 'theme': 'base' } }%%

 There may be scenarious, in which you will not need or won’t be able to download waveform data from an FDSN server.
 In such cases, it is easy to use your own mseed data to “mimic” SeisMIC’s file system structure.

 You will need daily mseed files for each component of the seismometer.
-If you need to convert/merge/split, you files we recommend using PyRocko or obspy.
+If you need to convert/merge/split, you files we recommend using PyRocko.

 Now you will have to sort your mseed files in the following way: